ptiede/VIDA.jl/docs/src/index.md

 then try to find the filter that minimizes the divergence.
 For the filters that are currently implemented please see the page.

-See the for the complete list of documented functions and types.
+See the [API](@ref) for the complete list of documented functions and types.

 ## Outline

 ```@contents
 Pages = [
   "index.md",
   "getting_started.md",
-  "function_index.md"
+  "generated/introduction.md",
+  "generated/custom_filter.md",
+  "api/function_index.md"
 ]
 ```